Ch0live/genai-stack/set_up_locally.md

 	- Navigate to [localhost:8504](http://localhost:8504/) and see a Hello World response and check it's working
 	- Use the web interface to load Stack Overflow questions

+> [!NOTE]
+> You can stop this service after all data has been loaded.

+- Go back to Neo4j and under Graph Apps choose
+  - Neo4j Browser (if you wish to run Cypher requests against the dbms in a Jupyter Notebook style)
+  - Neo4j Bloom (for an interactive UI for exploring the graph dbms)

 ## Set up the LLM
 - In a terminal run `ollama serve` to start the local LLM
   - Alternatively see the `.env` file for how to use other remotely hosted models